Applications Due March 14, 2014

 - Interns will negotiate start and end dates for their internships with their host site supervisors.
 Most placements are flexible, but some have important events early in the summer that they want you to help with and attend.

-- Interns will attend a MANDATORY 5-hour training on a Saturday or Sunday in late April 2013 at Hampshire College to learn how to make the most of your internship, best ways to communicate with your supervisor, and how your summer work relates to the movement for Reproductive Justice.
+- Interns will attend a MANDATORY 5-hour training on a Saturday or Sunday in late April 2014 at Hampshire College to learn how to make the most of your internship, best ways to communicate with your supervisor, and how your summer work relates to the movement for Reproductive Justice.
+Atlanta-area students will have a local internship training on the first day of their internship.

 - Once we have signed contracts from you and your supervisor, we will issue the first payment of your summer grant.